 Filled with delightful dishes, beautiful scenery, serene temples, and friendly locals, Taiwan should be on the itinerary for everyone.
 Taiwan is also the home to excellent and modern architectural attractions like Taipei 101, which are just as stunning as decade-old temples found across the nation.

-Whether looking for relaxing hot springs and more relaxing getaway filled with evergreen parks or enjoying your Taiwan holidays shopping in the busy night markets, drinking craft beers that are locally brewed and singing karaoke, Taiwan will get you covered.
+Whether looking for relaxing hot springs and a more relaxing getaway filled with evergreen parks or enjoying your Taiwan holidays shopping in the busy night markets, drinking craft beers that are locally brewed, and singing karaoke, Taiwan will get you covered.

-So, without further wait, here are some of the worth see destinations in Taiwan to add to your itinerary.
+So, here are some of the worth-see destinations in this Taiwan travel guide without further wait.

 Table of Contents